howtographql/howtographql/content/backend/graphql-scala/0-introduction.md

 {  "query": "query { allLinks { url } }" }
 ```

-* Connect to any necessary databases or other data management services.
+* Connect to one or more data sources, like data bases or other APIs, obtain the information and format it.
 * Return a GraphQL response with the requested data, such this one:

 ```graphql(nocopy)